 1. Export a set of tiles

-The first step is to export tiles from the source cache using Export Map Server Cache.
+The first step is to export tiles from the source cache using the Export Map Server Cache tool.
 You can optionally define an area of interest to constrain the boundaries of the export.
-In this way the export/import tools give you an advantage over copying and pasting tiles.
+In this way the tools give you an advantage over copying and pasting tiles.
 With simple copy and paste, it would be difficult to spatially isolate a subset of tiles to an area of interest.

 When you export based on a feature class boundary, the exported area is essentially clipped to the boundary of the feature class.
 Areas outside the feature class boundary on peripheral tiles are made transparent (if the source cache is PNG or MIXED) or have the background color burned in (if the source cache is JPEG).

 The source destination can be a shared location on the network, a web-enabled folder, an occasionally disconnected laptop, or a piece of hard media.
 If the ArcGIS Server account doesn't have write access to the target destination, which might happen in cloud computing scenarios, you can check the box Copy data from server.
 This puts the tiles in the server output directory, from which the client then downloads them.
 This option is slower, but it opens up your export to a wider variety of clients.